thesamesam/sam-gentoo-scripts/README.md

 * `find-unmaintained`: find packages nominally maintained but with no commits from their maintainer recently

+* `report-bugs-pkgcheck`: report bugs on Bugzilla en-masse for packages triggering a given `pkgcheck` check/warning

 #### Keywords

 * `at-find-unkeyworded-for-arch`: find packages unkeyworded for `${TARGET_ARCH}`